hombit/freddi/Readme.md

                                         --Mdot0 are specified then --Mdot0 is
                                         used.
 Works only when --initialcond is
-                                        set to sinusF or quasistat --initialcond arg (=power)            Type of the initial condition for viscous torque F or surface density
+                                        set to sinusF or quasistat --initialcond arg (=powerF)           Type of the initial condition for viscous torque F or surface density
                                         Sigma